department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 	    St. Louis, MO 63151<br>
 </p>

-**Please note:** Don't send us the originals of your DD214 and other supporting documents.
+Please don't send us the originals of your DD214 and other supporting documents since we can't return them.
 Send copies only.

 **By fax**